frankiechapson/Validity2/README.md

                  +--+---+------------+----+----+---------+-----------+-----------+-------+--+-----------+------+----------------------+------+--+

-The if we join the PERSON, MEMBERSHIPS, PERSON_POSITIONS, PROJECT_MEMBERS tables with ID-s and with this new PERIODS with overlappings the table VFD-VTD and PERIOD VFD-VTD, then we will get result for each new period.
+Then if we join the PERSON, MEMBERSHIPS, PERSON_POSITIONS, PROJECT_MEMBERS tables with ID-s and with this new PERIODS with overlappings the table VFD-VTD and PERIOD VFD-VTD, then we will get result for each new period.

      all table   +--+---+------------+----+----+---------+-----------+-----------+-------+--+-----------+------+----------------------+------+--+